 - Decorating Your Fireplace Mantel – A few tips on how to decorate your new mantel.

-Anytime that you are working on home improvement projects, like building a new faux fireplace or working on a fireplace makeover, it’s important to wear proper eye protection.
-It’s all too easy for a small particle to fly off during construction and you don’t want anything damaging your eyes.
+It’s important to wear proper eye protection anytime you are working on home improvement projects.
+It’s too easy for a small particle to fly off during construction, and you don’t want anything damaging your eyes.

 Always wear gloves to protect you from sharp edges of the material, protect you from splinters, and protect you from the tools that you use.
-This is especially important when you are working with any kind of power tools while making your DIY fireplace mantel.
+This is important when working with any kind of power tools while making your DIY fireplace mantel.

-It’s important to know exactly what you want your new fireplace mantle to look like before you jump into building anything.
-First, figure out the interior decorating style you currently have, and then look for fireplace mantle designs that will work well with that.
+It’s important to know exactly what you want your new fireplace mantel to look like before you jump into building anything.
+First, figure out your interior decorating style, and then look for fireplace mantel designs that will work well.

 You can search for fireplaces on Instagram, Pinterest, and Google image search.
-There are also dozens of websites that are dedicated specifically to fireplaces and fireplace mantle design.
+There are also dozens of websites that are dedicated specifically to fireplaces and fireplace mantel design.